dominikmi/ansible-homelab/playbooks/roles/cfssl-pki/README.md

 Role Variables
 --------------

-All vars are defined in role's `defaults` directory.
-There are quite a bunch of them, yet they are pretty self explanatory.
+Most vars used to fill in templates are defined in role's `defaults` directory.
+There are quite a bunch of them, yet they are pretty self explanatory. `vars/main.yml` contains only FQDN of the ca storing host.
+To properly run the tasks logic for `all` hosts the following hostvars are set in the `inventory` file:
+* `ca_store` = false|true
+* `cert_role` = peer|server|client

 Example Playbook
 ----------------